After countless hours of testing and reviewing, we have determined that the best dog playpen is the Midwest Exercise Pen!

 These are the most basic things you’ll need to consider when choosing your pen, but there is a lot more to consider.

-Important Features of a Dog Playpen
+Important Features of A Best Dog Playpen

 In terms of features, you’ll find that a dog play yard doesn’t have many bells and whistles, but it does have a lot of specs and small features that make a big difference when choosing the right model for you.